What is 360 Degree Feedback?

 The 360 Feedback process – where it fits in

 Running 360 Feedback surveys can form part of your overall performance management system.
-It can be one part of your overall effort to improve employee performance, along with personal objectives, development plans and other feedback programs.
+It can be one part of your overall effort to improve employee performance and employee experience, along with personal objectives, development plans and other feedback programs.

 Your human resources (HR) department can gather the data and integrate it with other feedback systems to get a fuller picture of an employee’s performance, feeding that information back to managers and identifying development opportunities.